Exploiting CSMA/ECA and Adaptive Sensitivity Control for Simultaneous Transmit and Receive in IEEE 802.11 WLANs: MASTER -- MAC Protocol Operation

 Next, we explain how a node may not be eligible for a secondary transmission after adapting its CST.
 Assume that STA 4 is the primary transmitter.
 According to \tablename~\ref{cst_table}, STA 1 can hear STA 4 at \(-55\) dBm.
 Thus, if STA 1 adapts its CST (\(-55+5=-50\) dBm), it will drop below the RSSI from the AP, and therefore, a secondary transmission involving STA 1 is unlikely to succeed as it will not be able to hear the AP in the first place.
 Thus, the AP will exclude STA 1 from its list of secondary targets when STA 4 is the primary transmitter.
 This illustrates the simplicity and practicality of the proposed solution.
-It is worth emphasizing that the tolerance margin must be selected to account for the variations in channel conditions.
+Note that the tolerance margin is a fixed parameter (for all STAs) and must be selected to account for the variations in channel conditions.

-\emph{Remark 1} -- It is important to mention that the proposed algorithmic framework to identify eligible nodes and to create opportunities for UFD transmissions relies on IEEE 802.11k-based measurement reports from STAs in the network.
+\emph{Remark 1} -- The proposed algorithmic framework to identify eligible nodes and to create opportunities for UFD transmissions relies on IEEE 802.11k-based measurement reports from STAs in the network.
 Despite its simplicity, it may generate some overhead which is dependent on the frequency of such reports.
 However, the benefits of STR operation largely outweigh the overhead of realizing this functionality.
-The frequency of measurement reports depends on the nature of the environment.
-For example, in a dynamic environment with high node mobility, such reports would be needed on a more frequent basis as compared to a typical office/enterprise environment characterized by little or no mobility.
-Quantifying such overheads is left as part of future work.